jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./firefox_robot_scrapper.png" alt="Favicon">
 <figcaption>Figure 2.
 Robot browser indication in Firefox while using RSelenium for automated scraping tasks.</figcaption>

 This can sometimes be an *issue*.
-Since a "robot" browser doesn't<sup>(and maybe should not?)</sup>have  the same permissions as organic users, websites may block it."
+Since a "robot" browser doesn't<sup>(and maybe should not?)</sup>have  the same permissions as organic users, websites may block it.

 *("organic" as in, non-automated.)*